American Job Center

 - Vocational Rehabilitation: Employment assistance for individuals with a disability.

-One Stop Career Center Network Partners
+American Job Center Network Partners

 - Client Assistance Program: Free advice, information, and advocacy to people with disabilities to access services and benefits through Vocational Rehabilitation, Nebraska Commission for the Blind and Visually Impaired, or Centers for Independent Living.